lmkirkiii/Ping-Pong/readme.md

 4. It can turn any number divisible by 15 into "pingpong".
   * Example input: 15
   * Example output: [1,2,"ping",4,"pong","ping",7,8,"ping","pong",11,"ping",13,14,"pingpong"]
-5. It can turn any none number in to a mysterious surprise.
-  * Example input: "beep"
-  * Example out put: Mystery!

 ### License